Nerve Filter

-Nerve Filter is an electronic music act from Seattle, WA (US); its sole member is Tom Shear.
+Nerve Filter is an electronic music act from Franklin, Massachusetts (US); its sole member is Tom Shear.
 Nerve Filter started in 1995, and is considered a side project of Shear's Assemblage 23 although its first label appearance predated A23's.

 History

 According to Nerve Filter's website, experiencing writer's block after writing Assemblage 23's Wires, Shear decided: